costantin0/mc-no-spoiler-recipe-book/README.md

 }
 ```

 And that's it, the datapack is ready!
-The 1.21 version should work with future snapshots and releases if they don't change recipe related stuff in the future, and the 1.19.4 version should also work on older versions.
+It should work with future snapshots and releases if they don't change recipe related stuff in the future.
 You can change the ```pack_format``` version from the ```pack.mcmeta``` file if you don't want to get a warning when selecting the datapack.